Plant Kingdom | Classification, Characteristics, Life cycle, Example,

 Brown Algae/Phaeophyceae) –

 • It contains chlorophyll-a and c.
 Carotenoids are also there.
-Along with this, there is another pigment named Fucoxanthin and this pigment gives brown color.
+Along with this, there is another pigment named Fucoxanthin, which gives it a brown color.

 • These are mostly found in the sea.

 • Their size and shape are mostly fibrous.
 This fiber is of two types.
-One simple fibrous and the other dense fibrous.
-Simple filamentous means they have fewer filaments like – Ectocarpus and dense filamentous means they contain many filaments like – kelp and this kelp alga is hundred-hundred meters long.
+One is simple fibrous, and the other is dense fibrous.
+Simple filamentous means they have fewer filaments like – Ectocarpus, and dense filamentous means they contain many filaments like – kelp, and this kelp alga is one hundred meters long.

 • Food is stored in them in the form of laminar and mannitol.
 It is a type of carbohydrate.

-• A phycocolloidal substance is found outside their cell wall which is called algin .
-It is used in making paint, and polish.
+• A phycocolloidal substance called algin is found outside its cell wall.
+It is used in making paint and polish.

 • The spore formed in their asexual reproduction is pear-shaped; in this spore, two flagella have come out from the unequal side.